 However, for business owners with limited borrowing history or credit profiles, securing an SBA loan isn’t always easy.
 Fortunately, if your SBA loan application isn’t approved, you can improve your chances for next time, or secure business financing from another financial institution by following a few key steps.

 What Should You Do If Your SBA Loan Application is Declined?

 According to Nav’s Small Business American Dream Gap Report, 45 percent of small business owners who are denied financing get turned down more than once, and 23 percent don’t know why their application for a small business loan was rejected.

 If your SBA loan application is rejected, you’re legally entitled to a written letter of explanation.
-Make sure you ask the banker to get specific.
-Understanding why you were denied can help you decide what path to pursue next.
+When you contact the banker, ask them to get specific on why you weren’t approved for financing and how to get approved next time.

-2. Improve Your Application and Reapply
+2. Improve Your Small Business Loan Application and Reapply

-While some things are out of your immediate control — for example, your length of time in business — you may be able to improve upon some other items quickly so that your application is approved next time.
+While some things are out of your immediate control — for example, your length of time in business — you may be able to improve upon other items quickly so that your application is approved next time.